AKheli/TS-LSH/readme.md

 - Extract seed sequences from real time-series data to define the base dataset.
 - Use generative adversarial networks (GANs) to synthesize new time-series fragments from the extracted seeds.
-- Construct a directed graph using the generated synthetic fragments.
+- Construct Locality-Senstive Hash tables using the generated synthetic fragments.
-- Apply a random walk algorithm on the directed graph to generate continuous and coherent time series data.
+- Apply a querying algorithm on the hash tables to generate continuous high-quality time series data.

 ## **Dependencies**